Questions and answers

 Why was a new registration framework introduced?

-Changes to the registration framework and the introduction of endorsed registration classes aim to:
+Changes to registration and the introduction of endorsed registration classes aim to:

-• reduce the risk of harm by making sure higher-risk work, and supervision of more than 2 people, is carried out by an appropriately trained electrical worker
+- reduce the risk of harm by making sure high-risk work, and supervision of more than 2 people, is carried out by an appropriately trained electrical worker

 Why was the 2023 Registration Notice replaced with a new notice?